 During the period of uncertainty, markets have become policy response driven and un-investible for all but those investors who feel they can handicap the policy response.
 Naturally over the past week, the S&P 500 is down 4%, over the past 2-weeks the S&P is down 6%+, the Euro has relentlessly sold off, the VIX is higher, and stock prices correlations are broadly higher.
 Despite some very attractive prices for great companies the tail risks to the downside remain outsized.
 At a minimum, investors need to prepare for the consequences of another 100 points down in the S&P to 1,200.
 This level would be the approximate equivalent of last summer’s 1,100 level since earnings and cash flows are up about 10% since then.
 There are of course additional downside risks if a 2009-style financial crisis returns.
 Europe needs to prove that Greece can be ring-fenced, announce growth friendly policies, provide visibility for low enough rates in Spain and Italy, and also hope the populations in peripheral countries accept austerity to a degree that keeps Germany on board the whole project.

-These set of problems are now the world’s problems and the world certainly needs some good luck.
+These problems are now the world’s problems and the world certainly needs some good luck.